vinhhap/opa-keycloak-middleware/charts/opa-keycloak-middleware/README.md

 ## Configuration

-The following table lists the configurable parameters of the Opa_keycloak_middleware chart and their default values.
+The following table lists the configurable parameters of the Opa Keycloak Middleware chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |